 Contact: Bill Rubin/Jacki Bradham, St. Croix EDC, 715-381-4383

-The August edition of the St. Croix Valley Economic Dashboard has been released by the UW-River Falls Center for Economic Research (CER) and St. Croix Economic Development Corporation (EDC).
-The dashboard is a snapshot of the economic condition of the labor, consumer and housing markets in the three county St. Croix Valley (Polk, St. Croix, and Pierce counties).
+The December edition of the St. Croix Valley Economic Dashboard has been released by the Center for Economic Research (CER) at UW-River Falls and St. Croix Economic Development Corporation (SCEDC).
+The Dashboard is a snapshot of the economic condition of the labor, consumer and housing markets in the three county St. Croix Valley (Pierce, Polk, and St. Croix counties).
 It presents the latest available data in one convenient package (note most regional data is available with a one or two month delay).
-The dashboard can be viewed on the CER’s website at http://www2.uwrf.edu/cerdocs/pub/scdb/scdb.pdf.
+The Dashboard can be viewed on CER’s website at http://www2.uwrf.edu/cerdocs/pub/scdb/scdb.pdf.

-Dr. Logan Kelly, director of CER, conducts research for the Dashboard and offered his observations:
+Dr. Logan Kelly, director of the CER, conducts research for the Dashboard and offered his observations:

 State and National Indicators:

 “Nationally, the economy grew at a seasonally adjusted rate of two percent during the third quarter of 2011, up from the previous quarter.
 The unemployment rate decreased slightly in November to 8.6 percent.
 While the national growth rate has increased, it is short of the minimum three percent growth most economists agree is needed to see noticeable labor market recovery.”